Measurement of Youth Partnership

 “I hope to have meaningful discussions on measurement that go beyond what is currently available.”

 “My overall objective is to learn, share and work with other stakeholders, experts in adolescent and youth SRHR programming to generate evidence on engagement and participation of adolescents and young people in advancing their own SRHR.
 This is an opportunity for stakeholders to share and learn from their experiences in adolescent and youth SRHR programming, what has worked and not worked.
 Develop evidence and models in youth engagement that can be used and replicated in various SRHR programmes in the future.”

 Youth Advisory Board Chair.
 Amref Health – Africa.

 “Meaningful youth engagement and partnerships have supported community efforts to maximize the quality of youth programs.
 This action learning group will help expand my understanding of measuring the impact of youth partnership, provide important examples of existing practice and demonstrate the importance of viewing impact evaluation as a process, not just as an end result.”

 Enow Awah Georges Stevens, MD

-General Advisor CSE and YSRHR Programming.
+Technical Advisor CSE and YSRHR Programming.
 IPPF – Africa.

 “Seeing youth as valued and active creators as opposed to passive receivers or solely inputs of data is an integral part of shifting our approaches on youth engagement at IPPF.
 When youth engage within the field of AYSRHR, they are often minoritized or can feel isolated or constrained in their respective field of SRHR research, policy and practice.
 By the end of this learning cycle, I hope to share knowledge and learn on how to measure youth partnership within the AYSRHR field and learn best practices from partner organisations.”